IvanBrasilico/bdicttalk/README.md

-# A Dict configuration that maps conversations and actions
+# Maps a dict configuration into conversations and actions

 To map a sequence of commands/words and parameters, like command line interfaces or chats, in a flow or through an action

 Actually implemented a Restful API mapping